na-na-hi/renget/archive/6wfys.md

 *Vanilla*
 ArteFakes - Makes unique weapons unique.
 Unlike Unique Uniques, doesn't have models so old they were used in Oblivion.
 Also has Every Weapon.
 JS Unique Utopia SE - Daggers - I like most of these more than the Artefakes offerings.
 Just load it after.
+Real Bows - I highly recommend these - this makes most base game bows actual bows.
+Check out Colourmatched Textures.
+*or* Better-Shaped Bows of the Heavens - Vanilla meshes tweaked to look less stupid.
+ElSopa's Quivers Redone SE - I love these with Real Bows.
+Great designs and plenty of mod support.

 *New*
 Reforging: Weapons To The Masses  - If you can only have one, this is going to do the trick.
 Weapons of the Third Era MoS Edition SE - Leveled list distribution for some really cool morrowind-styled weapons.